-The Early Childhood Mental Health Program has been making a difference in the lives of young children and their families for nearly four decades (About Us).
+The Early Childhood Mental Health Program has been making a difference in the lives of young children and their families for over four decades.
 Our mission is:

 To foster healthy development in infants and young children who are at risk, abused, neglected, emotionally disturbed, or affected by family substance abuse, by providing comprehensive mental health treatment and early education services to them and to their families.